Odin Works H-FRT Buffer: Built for Forced Reset Triggers

 The AR-9 Configuration is the More Interesting One

 AR-9 blowback PCCs have always been a buffer-and-spring puzzle.
 Hammer-forward bolts strike the buffer with the full case pressure of 9mm at every shot, and the rate of fire on an FRT compounds that impact across a magazine.
 Most builders end up with a stacked tungsten weight buffer and a stiff custom spring, hand-tuned for the specific upper, ammo weight, and trigger.
 The H-FRT9 is the first commodity buffer aimed at making that calibration step disappear.
+Our AR9 FRT build guide walks the full stack the H-FRT9 slots into, from the FRT-clear bolt carrier to the start-heavy spring tuning.

 The 303 stainless body matters here.
 Stacked tungsten or steel weights in a hollow aluminum sleeve can shift or rattle under repeated high-rate impulses, and any internal play changes the effective buffer weight at the moment of impact.
 A single machined stainless body has no internal weights to move, which keeps the buffer's contribution to the cycle consistent shot after shot.
 For PCC builders pairing an FRT with a suppressed 9mm host, that consistency is the difference between a reliable mag dump and a stoppage every fourth round.